 Fact file: Awarded the Geographical Indication tag, Uppada is one of the few villages in Andhra Pradesh that prospers in handloom, thanks to the unique fabrics it creates.

 Shopping for buttery silks in pretty pastels is the reason that takes many buyers to the village of Uppada every day.
 With many stores along the entire street selling this beautiful fabric, prepare to be amazed at the riot of colours, designs and styles available.
-With a large percentage of the weavers here being women, each sari takes approximately ten days to two months for weaving, depending on the complexity of design.
+With a large percentage of the weavers here being women, each sari takes approximately ten days to two months for weaving, depending on the complexity of the design.
 Those heading here for their wedding sarees, must check out the exquisite designer pieces available.
-The Jamdani style of weave, which was learnt from Bangladesh approximately 300 years ago, is a must buy.
+The Jamdani style of weave, which was learned from Bangladesh approximately 300 years ago, is a must buy.
 With weavers hailing from neighbouring villages as well, a drive to this destination will showcase many homes and looms busy at work.

 I wear only handloom or Khadi cotton and only wear kora.
 I don’t even wear silks.
 My message to the youngsters that I meet is to wear cottons as much as possible and prefer only natural dyes over chemical colours.
 At Sankalpa, we give livelihood to weavers.
 In the future, I hope to see a University course on weaving and dyeing with natural dyes.
 Till then, we would continue to build awareness and conduct free internships for anyone to come, learn and work on this.